rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 simply as a leaf node.
 It is a node with two external leaves as children.
 A non-leaf red node cannot have one external leaf as one of its children as it violates the black height property of a legal red-black tree.

-The rules for deletion of a node <i>X</i> from a red-black tree depends on the position of the node to be deleted.
+The rules for deleting a node <i>X</i> from a red-black tree depend on the position of the node to be deleted.

 1. If <i>X</i> is a red leaf then there is no problem.
 No color properties will be disturbed if <i>X</i> is deleted.
 2. If <i>X</i> is black and it has only one valid node <i>Y</i> as child, then <i>Y</i> must be red. <i>Y</i> replaces <i>X</i> and is recolored black.
 3. If <i>X</i> has two internal nodes as children, then the inorder successor node <i>Y</i> should be deleted. if <i>Y</i> is a black leaf then we have to apply color compensation operations.
-Otherwise, one of the aforementioned cases should apply.
+Otherwise, one of the cases above should apply.
 So, the deletion can be done using the applicable rule.

 Figure below illustrates deletion operations involving case 1 and case 2.